Learn a few tips and tricks to help you easily find information on Google.

 Tip 2: Search using your voice

 Tired of typing?
-To search with your voice, say "Ok Google" or select the Microphone .
-Learn more about how to search with your voice.
+To search with your voice, tap the Microphone .
+Learn how to search with your voice.

 Tip 3: Choose words carefully

-When you're deciding what words to put in the search box, try to choose words that are likely to appear on the site you're looking for.
+When you decide what words to put in the search box, try words that are likely to appear on the site you're looking for.
 For example, instead of saying

 my head hurts, say

-headache, because that’s the word a medical site would use.
+headache, because that’s the word a medical site uses.

 Tip 4: Don’t worry about the little things